Concordium/concordium-base/rust-bins/wallet-notes/README.md

 This function takes as input a NUL-terminated UTF8-encoded string.
 The string must be a valid JSON object with fields

-- "name" ... can be a string at most 16kB.
-It is only used to identify the identity object which will be generated.
-- "ipInfo" ... is another JSON object that describes the identity provider.
+- "ipInfo" ... is a JSON object that describes the identity provider.
 This data is the one obtained from the server by making a GET request to /ip_info, e.g.,